 He holds a Bachelor’s degree in music education from Bowling Green State University and a Master’s degree from Ashland University in education.
 His professional associations include the Ohio Music Education Association, Music Educators National Conference, and the International Trombone Association.

 Brian Botdorf has a trombone/baritone studio that has produced many district and state honor musicians.
+He is currently the trombone and euphonium instructor at Malone University.
 He resides in Dover with his wife, Susan.
 Their daughter, Brooke, resides in Berlin Heights, Ohio, with husband Andrew and children Zach and Luke.

 Cheryl Graham is the former director of bands at New Philadelphia and Ridgewood High Schools, from 1969 to 2001.
 Currently, Cheryl teaches K-5 vocal music at Central and South Elementary where she reintroduced school musicals and Veteran’s Day programs.